CIS700-Procedural-Graphics/Project1-Noise/README.md

 ## Updates
 Name: Grace Xu
-Implemented 3 octaves of noise and gui controls for level of detail for the icosahedron geometry ('detail') and the strength of the noise ('value').
-Color is linear interpolated between rgb value of the normal and white (1.0,1.0,1.0).
+Implemented up to 5 octaves of noise and gui controls for level of detail for the icosahedron geometry and strength of the noise (via persistence and number of octaves).
+Color is linear interpolated between black and white using the same noise strength.

 ## Objective